Floods of Fear: Production

+The film was made at a time when the Rank Organisation starred a lot of non-English actors in their films with a view to appealing to the international market.

+The movie was based on a novel.
+Charles Crichton, the director, said he had to make the film "because I wanted money".
+He claimed the film "had a writer who was so awful that the producer said you take half the book... and I'll take the other half, you write that half, I'll write this half.
+And we only had a little time to do it.
+So I wrote my half and asked him where was his half and he said I haven't started yet, you better go on actually."
+Crichton had to rewrite the whole movie.
+"And it just wasn't a subject which I would have chosen," he said.

+The movie was called The Floods of Fear but this was shortened to Floods of Fear.
 Filming started in London on 23 April 1958.

 Howard Keel recalled the filming in his autobiography Only Make Believe: My Life in Show Business: "All the flood scenes were filmed on one of the large stages at Pinewood Studios.
 The water had to be both dirty and cold, and it was.
 They couldn't heat it for fear it might get rancid.
 That was another tough picture.
 Anne Heywood never once protested about the water.
 [Charles] Crichton, who had a great sense of humor, had directed some very funny pictures.
 Cyril Cusack and I were good friends.
 We had a little contest over Anne.
 He was a real cutie, as well as a hell of an actor, but I won out."

-Crichton said he was "not proud of the picture" but was proud of the fact "that it looks like the Mississippi in flood and it was all shot in the studio at Pinewood."
-He said he had to make the film "because I wanted money" and that he had to rewrite the whole film.
+Crichton said he was "not proud of the picture" but was proud of the fact "that it looks like the Mississippi in flood and it was all shot in the studio at Pinewood, or near all.
+Technically I think it was quite an achievement actually."

+Reception

-Critical reception
+Critical

+The Monthly Film Bulletin wrote: "Repetitive and violent – at least two thirds of this film are taken up with fights and attempted rape – Floods of Fear is a blood-and-guts melodrama on the starkest and toughest lines.
+Characters are drawn with bold, uncompromising strokes and none of the actors is required to give more than a sketch of a performance.
+Audiences who can become involved in the story may find it exciting; for those who are not prepared to believe in the reality of what is happening it may carry less conviction."